-The G.A.R. was founded to provide fellowship among the men who fought to preserve the Union, to honor those killed in the war, to care for veteran dependents, and to preserve the U.S. Constitution.
-The organization grew to become an important political organization, especially within the Republican Party.
-The G.A.R. founded soldiers’ homes, was active in relief work, lobbied for pension legislation, and started the celebration of Memorial Day.
+The GAR was founded to provide fellowship among the men who fought to preserve the Union, to honor those killed in the war, to care for veteran dependents, and to preserve the US Constitution.
+It established soldiers’ homes, was active in relief work, and lobbied for pension legislation.

 They also helped to establish Memorial Day.
 On May 5, 1868, the GAR’s commander-in-chief John A. Logan issued a proclamation that May 30 would be Decoration Day, to honor those who died “in defense of their country during the late rebellion.”
 He chose the day because it wasn’t the anniversary of any battle and according to some sources because that was the best day for flowers to be in bloom.
 There were memorial events in 183 cemeteries in 27 states that year, marking one of America’s earliest Memorial Day celebrations.